Explore: Physician Assistant

 How Do I Become a PA?

 Graduation from an accredited PA program makes candidates eligible to take the National Commission on Certification of Physician Assistants (NCCPA) certifying examination.
-All states except Mississippi have established licensure systems for PAs; almost all state licensure is contingent upon a passing score on the NCCPA exam.
 Those who pass the exam can use the title “Physician Assistant - Certified (PA-C).”

 The typical PA program takes 2 years to complete.
 The first year is composed of classroom studies; during the second year, students perform clinical rotations.